8 E-commerce Challenges Tech Can Solve In The Fashion And Apparel Industry

 c.
 Better prices

-With online fashion and apparel retail on the rise and more consumers relying on e-commerce, now is a good time to take a closer look at the challenges you face as a brand, distributor, retailer, and logistics player in this industry.
+With online fashion and apparel e-commerce on the rise and more consumers relying on online marketplaces, now is a good time to take a closer look at the challenges you face as a brand, distributor, retailer, and logistics player in this industry.
 To take you through the challenges, here are some of the primary ones that need your immediate attention.

 a.
 Coping with volatile demand